Tenoretic 100 Side Effects

 Applies to atenolol / chlorthalidone: oral tablet

-Along with its needed effects, atenolol / chlorthalidone may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, atenolol / chlorthalidone may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking atenolol / chlorthalidone:More common
+If any of the following side effects occur while taking atenolol / chlorthalidone, check with your doctor immediately:More common

 - Cold arms or legs